Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/hasty-accusations/rules/_index.md

 {{% rules-block id="expansion" heading="Variants & Expansions" icon="expansion" class="force-page-break-before" icontint="purple" %}}

-@TODO: EXPANSIONS/VARIANTS (once I figure out what I want to do with those)

-EXPANSION 1: Traitor.

-EXPANSION 2: Character Powers.

-VARIANT 1: Vary the number of characters.
-(Fewer of them means a quicker game.
-More of them means a longer and more strategic game)
+{{% rules-block heading="Traitor Variant" %}}

-When dealing out secret suspects, deal them all.
-Yes, some players might have more than others, but the game automatically balances this advantage.
+When dealing out secret suspects,
+* Select random cards equal to the number of players.
+* Swap one (at random) for the Traitor card.

+This ensures one player is the _Traitor_!

+The traitor wins if _everyone else loses_.
+In other words,
+* If only 1 suspect remains, they reveal themselves and **lose**.
+* But if multiple suspects remain, yet all **other players are eliminated**, they reveal themselves and **win**.
+{{% /rules-block %}}

+{{% rules-block heading="Suspect Powers" %}}
+You probably noticed some icons on the suspects.
+We'll use those now!

+* A @TODO: INLINE ICON (skull?) power triggers when this suspect dies.
+* A @TODO: INLINE ICON (card?) icon triggers when you play a card here.

+It's recommended to have a balanced mix of death and play powers on your chosen suspects.

+As usual, when the action gives a choice, the currently active player is the one to make it.
+{{% /rules-block %}}

+{{% rules-block heading="Big Hands Variant" %}}
-VARIANT 2: Instead of drawing cards as you go, deal the _whole deck_ at the start (as fairly as possible).
+Instead of drawing cards as you go, deal the _whole deck_ at the start (as fairly as possible).

-On your turn, if you have no cards,
-* One of your suspects dies
-* If you're not eliminated, steal 1 card from all other players and continue playing.
+If you run out of cards, your suspect is immediately reviewed.
+If they don't die, you receive their evidence pile as your new hand cards.
+{{% /rules-block %}}

 {{% /rules-block %}}